American Liberty League: Legacy

 In 1940, Pulitzer Prize-winning Washington reporter and later columnist Thomas L. Stokes looked back on the American Liberty League and called it "a very vulnerable straw man" for New Deal Democrats.
 FDR wanted to run in 1936, he wrote, without emphasizing his Democratic identity.
 The league's alliance of conservative Democrats "in whom the rank and file long ago had lost confidence" like Al Smith with "conservative Republicans, among whom were lawyers for great corporations" helped President Roosevelt's backers to present him as a man independent of traditional politicians and political alliances.

 In 1950, Roosevelt's successor Harry Truman branded critics who labelled his programs "socialism" as the heirs of the Liberty League of the 1930s.

-J. Carlyle Sitterson, Professor of American History at the University of North Carolina at Chapel Hill, characterized the American Liberty League as "The Cellophane League" – because it was a duPont product, and "you could see right through it!"
+Drawing from an anonymous newspaper editorial, James Aloysius Farley declared in a 1936 speech that the American Liberty League should more appropriately be called The Cellophane League: "first, it's a duPont product, second, you can see right through it."